Pencil Portraits start with your favorite photos.

 Tips for choosing photos:

-Choose photos with the highest resolution possible and that clearly show the subject you wish to have drawn.
+Choose digital photos with the highest resolution possible and that clearly show the subject you wish to have drawn.
+Print photos should show the subject clearly and be at least a 4”x 6” size.

 When you zoom into the photos you like, features like the eyes should remain in focus.
 If they break up, that means I won’t be able to see the details to draw them in.
 If details are missing, I will be “guessing” on how they look in real life.

-Choose photos that show subjects close up.
+Choose photos that show subjects close up or that have good contrast between lights and darks.
+Interesting lighting will add character including reference photos that show a subject from head to toe.
 Head to shoulders or mid chest usually work very well.
 I can work from a selection of photos.
 Send as many as you like!

 Tips for taking photos: